-Remark 5.6: (Resolution of oscillations).
-Another difficulty is the oscillatory behaviour of both Φ_k and the solution for large values of the wavenumber k.
+Remark 5.7: (Resolution of oscillations).
+Another difficulty is due to the oscillatory behaviour of both Φ_k and the solution for large values of the wavenumber k.

 A first issue is that to approximate the solution one needs to use more DOFs for larger values of k.
-See Figure 16 for a simple visual justification of this statement.
+See Figure 17 for a simple visual justification of this statement.
 A typical recipe for "engineering accuracy" (a few percent relative errors) is to use at least 10 DOFs per wavelength λ .
 This means that the length of each element should not exceed $\frac{\lambda}{10} = \frac{\pi}{5k}$.
 (Sometimes the rule of thumb is to use 6 DOFs per wavelength, corresponding roughly to $kh_j \leq 1$, for 10%/15% error.)
 This implies that the number of DOFs must grow like $N = \mathcal{O}(k)$ for increasing k: high-frequency problem are computationally very expensive.
-On the other hand, a 2D FEM needs at least $\mathcal{O}(k^2)$ DOFs as the wavelength has to be resolved in two dimensions, which is a much stronger requirement; the difficulties encountered by FEM in solving high-frequency problems are described e.g. in [lhl98].
+On the other hand, a 2D FEM needs at least $\mathcal{O}(k^2)$ DOFs as the wavelength has to be resolved in two dimensions, which is a much stronger requirement; the difficulties encountered by FEM in solving high-frequency problems are described e.g. in [lh]98].

 The fundamental solution oscillates with wavelength close to $\lambda = \frac{2\pi}{k}$.
-Thus, even for elements K_j , K_m far from each other, in the assembly of the matrices $\underline{\underline{\mathbf{A}}}^{C/G}$ one has to use a sufficiently accurate quadrature formula to take into account the oscillations.
+Thus, even for elements K_j , K_m far from each other, in the assembly of the matrices $\underline{\mathbf{A}}^{C/G}$ one has to use a sufficiently accurate quadrature formula to take into account the oscillations.

-Figure 16: The piecewise-constant (top) and the continuous piecewise-linear (bottom) interpolants of the Bessel function $J_0(kx)$ for different wavenumbers k=1 (left) and k=10 (right).
+Figure 17: The piecewise-constant (top) and the continuous piecewise-linear (bottom) interpolants of the Bessel function $J_0(kx)$ for different wavenumbers k = 1 (left) and k = 10 (right).
 In all examples, the domain (0,5) is divided in a uniform mesh made of 10 segments.
-It is clear that at low frequencies (k=1) the interpolant is able to describe the shape of the function, while for high frequencies (k=10) it completely misses it.
-This tells us that when solving problems at higher frequencies with the BEM we need to refine the mesh (at least) proportionally to k, see Remark 5.6.
+It is clear that at low frequencies (k = 1) the interpolant is able to describe the shape of the function, while for high frequencies (k = 10)it completely misses it.
+This tells us that when solving problems at higher frequencies with the BEM we need to refine the mesh (at least) proportionally to k, see Remark 5.7.

 Obvious improvements of the piecewise-constant BEM use piecewise-polynomial discrete spaces of higher order.
 They can be discontinuous, or $C^0(\Gamma)$ or of higher continuity (at least away from corners of Γ) such as splines.
-The choice of basis functions, collocation points and quadrature rules is in general nontrivial.
+The choice of basis functions, collocation points and quadrature rules is in general non-trivial.
 When Γ is smooth one can use also global functions such as mapped trigonometric functions, in the spirit of spectral methods.
-Close to the corners of Γ , if it is not smooth, the solution has a singularity: to approximate it efficiently one can use a graded mesh, i.e. a mesh whose elements are smaller the closer they are to a corner.
+If Γ is a polygon (possibly with curvilinear sides), the BIE solution is usually singular close to its corners: to approximate it efficiently one can use a graded mesh, i.e. a mesh whose elements are smaller the closer they are to a corner.

-5.2.2 BEM coding project
+5.2.2 BEM CODING PROJECT